jshuadvd/hacks-n-notes/training.md

 - usually the first user in the user_table is the root user
 - timing attack
 - [SQL Map](http://sqlmap.org/)
+- anytime a sql statement is build by concat strings, it has risk

 ## React
 - no CSP support